Travelling to London

 The Elizabeth line is a great and efficient option to travel to and around central London.
 The line connects east to west through some of London's major stations and districts, including Paddington, the West End, Liverpool Street, Canary Wharf and Stratford.

-The line is a fantastic option for passengers going from Heathrow Airport, with 15-minute travel times from the airport to Paddington.
+The line is a fantastic option for passengers going from Heathrow Airport, with approximately 30-minute travel times from the airport to Paddington.

 The line connects with the London Underground, DLR, London Overground, National Rail and links to and from London's Gatwick, Luton, Stansted and Southend airports.